 This certificate in the professional applications of the expressive and creative arts is designed for individuals with a background in human services fields such as counseling, psychology, social work or education who are seeking to incorporate the use of the expressive and creative arts into their professional settings.
 The program is also applicable for creative artists and workshop leaders looking to bring their passion for the arts to leading, creating and facilitating the creative process with others.

 To earn this certificate, students complete five courses (15 credits).
 Students who wish to earn the CAGS add these courses to the 48-credit M.A. in holistic counseling or the 36-credit M.A. in holistic leadership.

 - HLC604: Self Discovery Through the Expressive and Creative Arts

 - HLC610: Expressive Theater Arts and Movement: A Multi-Modal Approach to Creativity and Transformation

 - HLC613: Expressive Writing for Personal Growth and Transformation

-- HLC615: Utilizing Expressive Sound and Music for Creativity and Healing
+- HLC615: Utilizing Expressive Sound/Music and Theatre Arts for Creativity and Healing

 Courses are offered in a hybrid, two-weekend, class-intensive format with guided study modules between each weekend.

 - HLC582: Introduction to the Expressive and Creative Arts as Transformation (Typically held during the fall semester, this three-credit course is offered in a two-weekend class format with a guided study module between weekends.)

 - HLC584: Movement, Creativity and Consciousness: An Introduction (Typically held during the spring semester, this is a two-credit, two-weekend intensive course.)

 Admission to the expressive and creative arts program is competitive and based on a minimum 3.0 cumulative GPA on the undergraduate or graduate transcript and a minimum 3.30 GPA in each prerequisite course.
 Students who successfully complete the Expressive Arts Institute in lieu of the three prerequisite courses must have a satisfactory recommendation from all faculty members in the institute.